 - your CV/résumé

-- Curriculum ("module descriptions") of the underlying university degree
+- Curriculum (module descriptions, course catalogue or syllabus) of the underlying university degree (not for MSc.
+CSE)

 - a passport photo